10 tips for safe travel

 - Make copies of your passport, visas, itinerary, tickets and travel insurance policy.
 Keep a copy with you and leave a copy with someone at home.
-You can also make electronic copies and store them online with MyPost Digital Mailbox, so your important documents can be accessed anywhere with an Internet connection.
+You can also make electronic copies and store them online in an encrypted location, so your important documents can be accessed anywhere with an Internet connection.

 - Buy travel insurance for your trip.
 Even if you're on a tight budget, it's worth the expense as it covers you for various circumstances, including theft, delays, cancellations and hospitalisation.